Eolu/directed/directed/README.md

 }
 ```

+See the [#Node State]() section for details on how to initlialize the state.

 It is possible to access or mutate state outside of graph evaluation.
 See the `Registry` section for more details.

 ### Registry

 A `Registry` stores nodes and their state.
 It's distinctly seperate from `Graph` itself which just stores information on how nodes are connected.
 This come swith a few benefits:
 - Any number of distinct `Graph`s can be created for a single `Registry`.
-Node state can be reused to evaluate a single graph or among distinct graphs.
+Node state (including cached inputs and outputs) can be reused to evaluate a single graph or among distinct graphs.
 - To evaluate a graph, an `&mut Registry` is passed in.
 Graphs don't take exclusive ownership of the registry, and are thus stateless.

 Here's an example of creating a registry and adding nodes to it: